In this Article

 Benefits of Eating Chocolate

 - Relief from Pre-eclampsia: In pre-eclampsia, the mother tends to have high blood pressure and increased protein levels.
 This can cause premature labour, convulsions, blood clotting issues, and liver damage.
-The theobromine present in chocolates can ease this condition and lower its risk by almost 70%.
+The theobromine present in chocolates can have a good action against pre-eclampsia.
 This can be especially effective in the third trimester.

 - Source of Antioxidants: The flavonoids in chocolates are great antioxidants which can improve immunity levels.